wklimowicz/tidyashe/README.md

 [![R-CMD-check](https://github.com/wklimowicz/tidyashe/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/wklimowicz/tidyashe/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-Note: this currently only works for ASHE files as they exist in DfE, and may not work for ASHE `sav` files held elsewhere.
+Note: this has only been tested on ASHE files as they exist in DfE, and may not work for ASHE `sav` files held elsewhere.

 Combines and adds mappings to ASHE dataset.